Best-Selling Author & Speaker

 In choosing Chicago as our new ‘Home’, The JUSTICE Conference has been intentional in selecting a Diverse and Multicultural city.
 Chicago is at the forefront of both historic and active Justice Issues, as well as having a vibrant culture of Creativity and The Arts, and is also home to many dynamic Christian Leaders.

 It doesn’t get much better than Summer in Chicago, and we believe this will be the best JUSTICE Conference yet.
-So, we are very excited to invite to experience The JUSTICE Conference 2015 and also be immersed in the magnificent City of Chicago.
+So, we are very excited to invite you to experience The JUSTICE Conference 2015 and also be immersed in the magnificent City of Chicago.

 Our 2015 JUSTICE Conference Venue is the Beautiful and Historic - Auditorium Theatre.